 - Download and install the latest Samsung USB drivers on your PC (scroll down to where it says Manuals & Downloads).

-- Download ODINv3.10.rar to your PC and decompress the archive.
+- Download the latest Odin archive to your PC and decompress the archive.

 - Download the latest TWRP *.img file.